-Oh, brother, where art thou? – that’s probably a question every CEO, digital marketer and sales manager had posed at least once in their life.
-Identifying and attracting new customers is a crucial part of your business strategy.
-After all, you can have outstanding product or service, but you simply won’t survive if you don’t have any revenue.
+Oh, brother, where art thou? – that’s probably a question every CEO, digital marketer and sales manager had asked at least once in their life.
+Discovering new customers is a crucial part of your business strategy.
+After all, you can have an outstanding product or service, but you simply won’t survive if you don’t have any clients and revenue.
 So where exactly do your customers hang out?
 And how to reach them?
 Let’s find out!

 By reading the questions and answers, you’ll learn what your potential customers’ pain points are, and what exactly are they looking for in a product.
 You can show how your product or service meets their demands and could facilitate their needs.